 For further details and information on the Access to HE Diploma, please visit www.accesstohe.ac.uk

 For many students, BTEC qualifications are an attractive alternative to traditional GCSE and A level qualifications.
 We consider the practical skills and knowledge attained in these qualifications appropriate for gaining entry to most of our undergraduate courses.
-For specific entry requirements and grades, please refer to the course entry requirements in our online prospectus, or to the UCAS website for UCAS tariff points
+For specific entry requirements and grades, please refer to the course entry requirements or to the UCAS website for UCAS tariff points

 We will be accepting all T-level subjects that are being introduced over the coming academic years, starting with Design, Surveying and Planning for Construction; Digital Production, Design and Development and Education and Childcare, for the majority of our undergraduate courses.
 Where a course does not accept T-levels, or will only accept certain T-level subjects, this will be noted on the course page.
 We consider the academic study in the core content, combined with the specialisms, and the industry placement to be an excellent preparation for university study.

 T-levels are included in the UCAS tariff and any applicants who offer T-levels will receive any offer in tariff points.
 We will expect applicants to have achieved the minimum pass threshold in the core and the occupational specialism.

 We are also happy to accept UCAS tariff points from the following qualifications:

 We also consider applications from mature applicants with qualifications which are not on the UCAS tariff, such as GCE A Levels prior to September 2000, Access to HE courses awarded prior to September 2014.
 In addition, we accept many overseas qualifications, including the European and International Baccalaureate.